 10. Douglas Fir

 An orange and brown colored species, Douglas Fir is known for its uniform performance and how soft it is with your feet.
-Those long grains can provide a unique rustic vibe and adorn your interiors with its natural beauty.
+Those long grains can provide a unique rustic vibe and adorn your interiors with their natural beauty.

 Based on the trees from where fir is collected, it has 12 distinguished types.
-Balsam fir, Fraser fir, and Grand fir are well known among them.
+Balsam fir, Fraser fir, and Grand fir are well-known among them.

 Fir floorings need proper care and maintenance as they are prone to scrapping.
 They are priced below average so it is an economic option.